nicobenz/GameStudies-ActionRequests/README.md

 ### Basic methodology
 After scraping the quest objectives from the games wiki pages, they can easily be processed because every quest objective is nearly garanteed to be an action request speech act.
+They can then be grouped to form synonyme clusters by their vectors cosine similarity values.
+After that, their relative proportions can easily be calculated for each game.
+However, this approach can only investigate action requests for whole games and not for their change in prevalence along the games plot unless there are some hints in the wikis regarding the quests order.
+Some wikis offer information on that by linking what quest comes before and after each quest.
+Another approach would be through level requirements of the quests if the game has a level system.
+It might be difficult to order the quests reliably and comparatively across games.
+But this is essential when working with data of more than one game.

 #### Pros of this approach
-- objective data easily read from each quests html source
+- objective data is easily read from each quests html source
 - objectives are full action requests speech acts and don't need further processing
-- reasonable level of reliability through human curation
+- reasonable level of reliability through human curation of the wikis

 #### Cons of this approach
 - wikis of games are structured differently and each game needs a semi-custom scraper or at least some level of manual url gathering; depending on the number of total games, this might or might not be an issue
 - search terms might differ between games: while quests are called *quests* in most games, they are called *main jobs*, *side jobs* or *gigs* in Cyberpunk 2077
 - time data on when the player encounters the quest while playing might not be available for every quest (some wikis have data on quest series or level requirements that could be used though)
 - analysis of objective data can just explain the distribution of speech act types and not how frequent they are as part of the whole game transcript
-- objectives not really part of the narrative
+- objectives are not really part of the narrative, which makes it less interesting

 ### Combining both approaches
 The third approach would be combining both approaches.
 Why not take the best out of both worlds?